maevaportfolio/pyronear_fork/README.md

 ### Setting Up and Running the Pipeline

 Follow these steps to get the image preprocessing pipeline up and running:

-- **Super-resolution Model**: Utilizes a pre-trained ESRGAN model and a from-scratch ESRGAN model for enhancing image resolution.

 ## 🚀 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.